perumalpranav/GalleryWebsite/README.md

 ## License

 This project is licensed under the GNU General Public License v3.
 See the [LICENSE](LICENSE) file for details.
 By using this project, you agree to comply with the terms of the GPLv3, ensuring that any derivative works remain open-source and provide the same freedoms to others.

----

-## Acknowledgments
-- AWS for providing scalable cloud infrastructure.
-- Open-source libraries like Axios for simplifying HTTP requests.